duyluonglc/react-native-thumbnail-grid/readme.md

 imageStyle | PropTypes.object | Image styles
 imageProps | PropTypes.object | Image props
 onPressImage | PropTypes.func | Callback when press image
+renderItem | PropTypes.func | function to render the view
+renderLast | PropTypes.func | function to render the last image with an overlay saying there are more

 # Image props
 Property | Description